 The best methods of improvement relate to how students review their full-length (FL) MCAT practice tests and other materials.
 If you (1) typically reviewed an FL in just a few hours, or (2) skipped reviewing questions you got right, or (3) packed in too many MCAT practice tests near the end and didn’t have time to review them properly, do things differently this time around.
 Otherwise, your potential for score gains when you retake the MCAT is low.

-According to the Association of American Medical College (AAMC) data collected between 2015 and 2017 on retakers whose first attempt was lower than 517—which is to say, the vast majority of retakers—the median score on their second attempt increased by 2-3 points.
-It’s an increase, which is great … but very few students take the MCAT twice with the goal of only boosting their score by a couple of points.
+According to the Association of American Medical Colleges (AAMC) data collected between 2015 and 2017 on retakers whose first attempt was lower than 517, which is to say, the vast majority of retakers, the median score on their second attempt increased by 2-3 points.
+It’s an increase, which is great … but very few students take the MCAT twice with the intent of only boosting their score by a couple of points.
 So, sadly, retakers are often disappointed.

 Your situation can be different if you scrutinize what you did the first time around and see where things can be improved.

-Pro Tip: Use Brainscape’s MCAT flashcards to frequently review older content and really drive home the concepts you struggled with or got wrong on your practice tests.
-And if you need help studying for the MCAT more efficiently, check out our Brainscape’s guide!
+Pro Tip: Use digital flashcard apps like Brainscape or Anki to frequently review older content and really drive home the concepts you struggled with or got wrong on your practice tests.
+They're proven to improve learning efficiency and increase scores on both the USLME and the MCAT!

 This is going to sound totally contradictory to what we just said about doing things differently, but hear us out …